teiniker/teiniker-lectures-securecoding/secure-coding/DataValidation/Representation/Java-Bytes/README.txt

 java.lang.System
-public static void arraycopy​(Object src, int srcPos, Object dest, int destPos, int length)
+public static void arraycopy(Object src, int srcPos, Object dest, int destPos, int length)
 -------------------------------------------------------------------------------
 Copies an array from the specified source array, beginning at the specified position, to the  specified position of the destination array.